Manage Your Body With Functional Fitness

-(Gently assist by pulling/pushing on head with hand in direction of stretch).
+(Gently assist by pulling/pushing on the head with hand in direction of stretch).

-Neck Flexion Down – Chin down towards chest.
+Neck Flexion Down – Chin down towards the chest.
 (Hands behind head, gently pushing down).

 Neck Rotation – Turn head right/left.
 (Right hand on left temple/cheek helps rotate right).

-Neck Extension – Point nose towards ceiling.
-(Fingers gently push back on forehead or push from under chin).
-Although balance is preferred by equally stretching through all 4 ranges of motion, neck extension is the most important for the majority of people to offset the forward/down facing position dictated by desk, computer, tablet and phone work.
+Neck Extension – Point nose towards the ceiling.
+(Fingers gently push back on the forehead or push from under the chin).
+Although balance is preferred by equally stretching through all 4 ranges of motion, neck extension is the most important for the majority of people to offset the forward/down-facing position dictated by the desk, computer, tablet, and phone work.

 Shoulders and Back

-Seated Chair Spine Twist – Grasp arms of chair.
+Seated Chair Spine Twist – Grasp arms of the chair.
 Lift and twist trunk left/right.

-Seated Side Bend – Hold onto chair armrest with left hand.
-Raise right hand over head (optional) and side bend (lean) towards left.
-Repeat on other side.
+Seated Side Bend – Hold onto chair armrest with the left hand.
+Raise right-hand overhead (optional) and side bend (lean) towards left.
+Repeat on another side.

 Bear Hug – Wrap arms around yourself

-1 Arm Chair Stretch – Sit near front edge of chair.
-Reach back with one arm and hold onto top or side of chair.
+1 Arm Chair Stretch – Sit near the front edge of the chair.
+Reach back with one arm and hold onto the top or side of the chair.
 Twist/turn trunk away from that arm.
-Repeat with other arm.
+Repeat with another arm.

 Seated Both Arms Open towards back

-Cross Arm Pull – Bend and grab elbow of right arm.
+Cross Arm Pull – Bend and grab the elbow of the right arm.
 Pull arm across chest with left.
 Switch sides.

-With one leg, completely straighten knee so leg is parallel to floor.
-Flex foot by pulling toes towards knee.
+With one leg, completely straighten the knee so the leg is parallel to the floor.
+Flex foot by pulling toes towards the knee.
 Squeezing from leg and hip, rotate leg right and left 5-10x.
-Repeat on other leg.
+Repeat on another leg.